Every Link from Legend of Zelda series

 Recommended Videos

-These games walked so she could run and ran so she could fly.
+These games walked so she could run and they ran so she could fly.
 They were trendsetters, trailblazers, real innovators.
 They put respect on the Royal Family name.
 These Zeldas, in my opinion, may EVEN SURPASS Breath of the Wild as games.
 They’re certainly darker, they’re certainly scarier, and they’re certainly more lore-based and mysterious.
-They have gorgeous music, high drama, and well-thought out characters.
+They have gorgeous music, high drama, and well-thought-out characters.
 All things that Breath of the Wild, dare I say it, could stand to improve.

 Ocarina of Time (1998)